liam2/liam2/doc/usersguide/source/processes.rst

 ===========

-Expressions can either compute new values for existing individuals, or change the number of individuals by using the so-called life-cycle functions.
+Expressions can either compute new values for existing individuals, or change the number of individuals by using the so-called :ref:`life-cycle functions <lifecycle>`.

 .. index:: simple expressions